ceriniee/old/Development Notes.md

 ### June 27, 2022
 * I uploaded my project on Github.
 * I edited and added details to my development notes.

+### July 3, 2022
+* I wrote the README section.

+### July 10, 2022
+* I edited the README section.

+### July 17, 2022
+* I started uploading my TIP data files onto my Github portfolio.
+* Problem 1: I could not upload files that were larger than 25 mb through the browser.
+* Solution 1: I had to push the file through terminal.
+* Problem 2: The push did not work.
+* Solution 2: The system could not push the file because the system confused location.
+I created another folder separate for the files that I was going to push.
+* Problem 3: The push still did not work.
+* Solution 3: I realized that I did not do git init in terminal, and that was the reason behind the problem.
+I solved this problem by going back and doing git init.

+### July 27, 2022
+* Problem: When I enter commit -m, it says that there is nothing to commit.
+My push was rejected.